Heleonix/heleonix/README.md

 Have methods:

--   setup(definition), like controls
+-   setup(definition), like components
 -   getValue(key, args)

-### SETTINGS (MERGEABLE)
+### CONFIGS (MERGEABLE)

-Key/Value pairs like dictionaries but with values of any JSON type and they cannot have replacement parameters and references to other keys or settings.
+Key/Value pairs like dictionaries but with values of any JSON type and they cannot have replacement parameters and references to other keys or configs.

 ### STYLES (MERGEABLE, EXTENDABLE)